Cashew: Husk

-The cashew nut kernel has a slight curvature and two cotyledons, each representing around 20-25% of the weight of the nut.
+The cashew nut kernel has a slight curvature and two cotyledons, each representing around 20–25% of the weight of the nut.
 It is encased in a reddish-brown membrane called a husk, which accounts for approximately 5% of the total nut.
 Cashew nut husk is used in emerging industrial applications, such as an adsorbent, composites, biopolymers, dyes, and enzyme synthesis.

 Apple

 The mature cashew apple can be eaten fresh, cooked in curries, or fermented into vinegar, citric acid, or an alcoholic drink.
 It is also used to make preserves, chutneys, and jams in some countries, such as India and Brazil.
 In many countries, particularly in South America, the cashew apple is used to flavor drinks, both alcoholic and nonalcoholic.

 In Brazil, cashew fruit juice and fruit pulp are used to make sweets, and juice mixed with alcoholic beverages such as cachaça, and as flour, milk, or cheese.
 In Panama, the cashew fruit is cooked with water and sugar for a prolonged time to make a sweet, brown, paste-like dessert called dulce de marañón (marañón being a Spanish name for cashew).

 Cashew nuts are more widely traded than cashew apples, because the fruit, unlike the nut, is easily bruised and has a very limited shelf life.
-Cashew apple juice, however, may be used for manufacturing blended juices.
+Cashew apple juice, however, may be used for manufacturing blended juices such as cajuína.

 When the apple is consumed, its astringency is sometimes removed by steaming the fruit for five minutes before washing it in cold water.
 Steeping the fruit in boiling salt water for five minutes reduces the astringency.

 In Cambodia, where the plant is usually grown as an ornamental rather than an economic tree, the fruit is a delicacy and is eaten with salt.

 Alcohol

 In the Indian state of Goa, the ripened cashew apples are mashed, and the juice, called "neero", is extracted and kept for fermentation for a few days.
 This fermented juice then undergoes a double distillation process.
 The resulting beverage is called feni or fenny.
-Feni is about 40-42% alcohol (80-84 proof).
+Feni is about 40–42% alcohol (80–84 proof).
 The single-distilled version is called urrak, which is about 15% alcohol (30 proof).
 In Tanzania, the cashew apple (bibo in Swahili) is dried and reconstituted with water and fermented, then distilled to make a strong liquor called gongo.